MicrosoftEdge/WebView2Feedback/specs/GetFavicon.md

     /// The FaviconChanged event will be raised for first navigating to a new
     /// document, whether or not a document declares a Favicon in HTML.
 The event will
     /// be raised again if a favicon is declared in its HTML or has script
     /// to set its favicon.
-The favicon infromation can then be retrieved with
+The favicon information can then be retrieved with
     /// `GetFavicon` and `FaviconUri`.
     HRESULT add_FaviconChanged(
         [in] ICoreWebViewFaviconChangedEventHandler* eventHandler,